 Let’s work together to stop arson and prevent fires.

 Although more fire deaths occur during the winter, Montana State Fire Marshal Dick Swingley urges Montanans to be aware that many outdoor summer activities carry potential fire hazards.

-“Children often spend more time alone or with less adult supervision over the summer,” Lorenz said, “so parents need to make sure children know how to call the emergency services number to report a fire or injury, never to touch matches and lighters, and to get out and stay out of their homes if there’s a fire inside.”
+“Children often spend more time alone or with less adult supervision over the summer,” Swingley said, “so parents need to make sure children know how to call the emergency services number to report a fire or injury, never to touch matches and lighters, and to get out and stay out of their homes if there’s a fire inside.”